ddefolo/docker-machine-oneview/docs/drivers/oneview.md

 ## OneView Server Template

-* TODO describe the Server Template configuration steps and references.
+* HP OneView 1.2 users.
+Server templates are identified as server profiles that have no hardware assignment.
+All settings on the server template will be used.
+* HP OneView 2.0+, use server templates under HP OneView Server Templates navigation.

-## OneView ICSP OS Build Plan
+## OneView ICsp OS Build Plan

-OS build plans will help configure and setup docker OS with OneView so that docker is ready to install.
-This section will describe how to customize and configure docker specific OS server build plans.

-* TODO need steps / reference to OS Server build plan.
+* HP ICsp should be configured for OS provisioning with RedHat 7.1.
+* HP ICsp should have DHCP enabled for ip assigments on public and private interfaces.